RenrenRihitoRayo/dpl/README.md

 Below 13K LOC which is big for toy programming languages like DuProL
 (yes DPL is a toy language... somehow...)

+* Opt-In optimizations

+DPL never changes code unless you tell it so, in such way you choose whether to optimize init time or preruntime.

 ## Code Sample